vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/redis-backup.md

     exit
     ```
-1. Backup the Redis database by using velero:
+1. Back up the Redis database by using velero:

     ```bash
     # velero backup create redis-backup-05a --include-namespaces redis